Y. Tony Yang: Research

 Yang's research examines how legal and policy frameworks influence health outcomes and health disparities.
-He has served as principal investigator on federal research projects with combined funding exceeding US$7 million.
+He has authored more than 200 peer-reviewed publications, including first-author papers in journals such as The Lancet, The New England Journal of Medicine, JAMA, The BMJ, Health Affairs, American Journal of Bioethics, and the American Journal of Public Health.
+He has served as principal investigator on federal research projects with combined funding exceeding US$7 million, including a 4-year (2023-2027) research grant (R01) from the NIH National Cancer Institute.

 He has also led studies supported by major U.S. foundations, including the Robert Wood Johnson Foundation’s Policy for Action, Interdisciplinary Research Leaders, and Public Health Law Research programs.

 Honors and recognition

 Yang has received multiple professional honors, including the 2025 Helen Rodríguez-Trías Social Justice Award from the American Public Health Association for his leadership in advancing health equity and vaccine access.

+Excellence in Climate Leadership Award (2025) – Awarded by the American Public Health Association in recognition of leadership advancing climate change as a public health priority, with an emphasis on innovation and equity.

 He is also a recipient of the Trachtenberg Prize for Scholarship and Research at the George Washington University.

 Yang is a Distinguished Fellow of the National Academies of Practice.

-In 2023, he was identified as a future research leader in climate and health by the UK Academy of Medical Sciences and the U.S. National Academy of Medicine.
+In 2023, he was identified as a future research leader in climate and health by the UK Academy of Medical Sciences and the U.S. National Academy of Medicine, leading to his 2025 Excellence in Climate Leadership Award.